Saifurrahmanemon/s-django/README.md

 #Django Bookstore. <br> <br>
 Production Ready E-commerce app.
 Stripe Payment method is currently in Test Mode.
-You can user the Repo if you want or any template's design.
+You can use the Repo if you want or any template's design.

 check it out here - https://d-bookstoree.herokuapp.com/